How Processing Methods Affect The Taste In Your Final Cup

 The next two methods we are going to mention, use water to treat the cherry but the Natural process (Dry process or Dry Natural) does not require water.
 Now you know how the name was gotten.

+This is how it works: The coffee cherry is picked by the farmers once ripe, then it is dried until it has a preferred moisture content.
+The cherry has a skin that wraps around a layer of pulp which is referred to as the mucilage.
 Normally, one cherry fruit has two beans coupled together, and each bean is covered by parchment (a really thin layer).
 During the Dry process, the cherry is not opened, so this will give the beans a chance to absorb the sweet pulp from the flavorful cherry until it's time for milling when the dried cherry and the parchment areas that cover the beans are hulled.

 Furthermore, the beans are usually dried on raised beds and the natural processing method is popular in Africa.
 It has become a normal practice in the past decade and has even become more popular all over the world.

 There is just one downside to this processing method, it can be riskier than other methods if the farmers don't dry the beans properly.
-The coffee may end up with an off-flavor that coffee experts call ‘fermented’.
+The coffee may end up with an off-flavor that coffee experts call 'fermented'.
 The natural process always offers you a cup with a fuller body.
-You’ll notice flavor notes like citrus with lime acidity or sweet, strawberry jam-like notes.
-It is important to note that if the drying process is done haphazardly, it can result in what we call a ‘dirty’ natural- meaning that it could leave a chalky taste on your tongue, and you surely don't want that.
+You'll notice flavor notes like citrus with lime acidity or sweet, strawberry jam-like notes.

 WASHED OR WET-PROCESSED